 The next step of XML-RPC is to dispatch the incoming call to the specified operation, where the first argument to each operation is a credential.
-The GeniServer class provides a decode\authentication method to verify that this credential gives the caller the right to invoke the corresponding operation.
+The GeniServer class provides an auth\check method to verify that this credential gives the caller the right to invoke the corresponding operation.
 For example, the following code snippet is used by all SFA operations:

 '''

 def sfa_operation(self, cred_str, ...other arguments...):

-self.decode_authentication(cred_str, "sfa_operation")
+self.api.auth.check(cred_str, "sfa_operation")

 ...

 '''

-The decode\authentication routine is defined as follows:
+The check routine is defined as follows: